sans-AI-00/pyTrading/about_python.md

 Therefore the correct syntax to associate a data, that is a value, to the variable is the following

 __container = 123
-(type enter) __
+(type enter)__

 To the left of the "=" sign we have written the name of our variable. we can choose any name of our imagination for the variable, in this case we have decided to call it "container".
 While to the right of the equal we have written the value that will be inserted inside the variable.
 The symbol "=" is the fulcrum of this command and is used to make the compiler understand, once the command has been read, that our intention is precisely to associate the numerical data consisting of the digits to the variable named "container" 123.

 We can choose any name for our variable, as long as it doesn't contain spaces.

-It is interesting to note that, unlike other languages ​​such as "C", it was not necessary to define the type of variable before assigning its value.
+It is interesting to note that, unlike other languages such as "C", it was not necessary to define the type of variable before assigning its value.
 In fact, the Python compiler is able to automatically detect the type of data that we have decided to insert into it.

 Once we type our variable and send the command, it is treated by the compiler just like the data it hosts inside it.

 __container
-(type enter) __
+(type enter)__

 Therefore there is no difference between the variable and the data we associate with it.
 It is a powerful tool that allows us to carry a certain data with us while writing a script, without having to remember each time what value it has, but simply calling it by name.

 ## Functions

+we introduce the concept of function.
+The functions in programming, conceptually, behave in a completely analogous way to the mathematical functions.
+A function requires the insertion of a certain number of input variables, the latter are then manipulated within the function in order to produce a result, called output.

+In general we are dealing with three types of functions:
+Functions that output data of a certain type, a value that we can subsequently associate with a variable created by us;
+Functions whose purpose is to perform internal operations on the computer, such as saving or deleting files;
+We can also encounter functions whose purpose is to interact with the user through the screen input output, for example by printing graphics and texts, or by requesting the entry of values from the keyboard.

+With the exception of the first type of function, the other two do not necessarily assume a certain output value once executed, in which case the value assumed by the function will be the so-called “None” type value, ie literally nothing.

+Let's see in practice what it is.

+The first function that we observe is called "input", the syntax of the language generally requires that to execute a function you must first write its name, followed by round brackets.
+It is inside the round brackets that we are going to enter the input values ​​required by the function we are using.

+__input()__

+The input function requires that a string type value be supplied as input data, so let's insert a representative text, for example the following sentence "write me something:".

+__input ("write me something:")__

+and finally we associate the result of the function to the variable named "container"

+__container = input ("write me something:")
+(type enter)__

+at this point we send the command.
+What happens is that this function prints on the screen the phrase we entered in input, waiting for the user to write something to send.
+So let's literally write "something" and type the "enter" key as always to send the content of what we have written.

+What happened at this point?
+Well it happened that the "input" function returned exactly what we wrote to it, then we subsequently inserted this output value into the "container" variable.

+At this point we can observe the content of the "container" variable by typing its name and sending the command.

+__Container
+(type enter)__

+From the presence of the quotes we immediately understand that the content of the "container" variable, that is the output of the "input" function, is of the string type.
+The value assumed by the output string is exactly what we had typed from the keyboard and fed to the "input" function.